SilvestrePerret/ml-ressources/README.md

 - formal description :
-    <center style="padding: 10px 100px;">_A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E._</center>
+    _A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E._

     For example :
     - Task T : Classify a tweet as "going to be retweeted" or not
     - Experience E : A corpus of tweets for an account with both classes